Collection and research of genetic resources

 Please note that case processing can take up to 3 months, which is why it is recommended to apply for access in good time.

-If you are in doubt about the Greenlandic rules on the collection and utilisation of genetic resources, you can contact the Ministry of Industry, Labour, Trade and Energy.
+If you are in doubt about the Greenlandic rules on the collection and utilisation of genetic resources, you can contact the Ministry of Industry, Energy and Research.